• Skip to primary navigation

 Notes

-Make your own buttermilk by adding 1 ½ teaspoons lemon juice to measuring cup then add enough milk to make ½ cup.
+Make your own buttermilk by adding 1 ½ teaspoons of lemon juice to a measuring cup then add enough milk to make ½ cup.

 You can use frozen blueberries.
-Just toss with flour and continue with recipe.
+Just toss with flour and continue with the recipe.
 Do not thaw.
+Toss blueberries with the flour just before adding.

 MORE DELICIOUS CAKES